ericchase-library/ts-library/README.md

 - _your derivative works_

 As for your own projects, any new additions and/or modifications you make **ARE NOT** subject to my license and copyright notice.
 You do not need to mention additions and/or modifications to the original source code.
 You will need to apply your own license and copyright notices if you wish to make your project code open source.
 If you wish to keep your source code private, you may do so.
-You may use a propreitery and/or closed source license if you wish.
+You may use a proprietary and/or closed source license if you wish.
 All of this is entirely up to you.

 _This is what it means to be truly free and open source._